gauravvv-shukla/Sokoban/README.md

 - Use the arrow keys to move the player character.
 - Push boxes onto the target locations to complete each level.
 - You can also navigate between levels using the level selector.

-Feel free to get creative and make the game your own!
 ---